wjkoznarek/du-cybersecurity-bootcamp/Homework/24-Final-Project/submission_files/DefensiveTemplate.md

 - Vulnerability 2 - HTTP Request Size Monitor
   - **Patch**: The IT team could implement an intrusion prevention system or intrusion detection system on the network.
   - **Why It Works**: Since DDoS attacks are extremely complex and diverse, it is difficult to implement only one tool to automatically respond to such an attack.
-With proper baselining, it will be possible for the IPS or IDS to alert or notify based on the fact that they perform deep packet analysis to see if the traffic is legitemate or not.
+With proper baselining, it will be possible for the IPS or IDS to alert or notify based on the fact that they perform deep packet analysis to see if the traffic is legitimate or not.

 - Vulnerability 3 - CPU Usage Monitor
   - **Patch**: Implement a host-based intrusion prevention system, a common feature on modern anti-virus programs